dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

 dbt test -m +<model_name>+           # run tests on models upstream/downstream of a model
 ```

 Tests have their own properties (set in yaml files or data test `config` blocks).
-Tests _also_ inherit the properties of the nodes they test (i.e. select from).
-This enables you to select which nodes to test using:
+Tests _also_ inherit the properties of the nodes they test (i.e. select from). dbt currently requires you to select which nodes to test using:
-* the file paths of the models themselves, as opposed to paths of `.yml` files where schema tests are defined
+* the file paths of the models which tests are defined on
 * the properties of a source or model

-Selecting nodes other than models, such as sources, deviates from the usual model selection syntax, so we've listed several examples below.
+Selecting tests to run on nodes other than models, such as sources, is different from the usual model selection syntax.

+A test is selected if the `--models` criteria includes any property of:

+    * the test itself (e.g. tag: or test_name: selection method)
+    * a resource (model/source/snapshot/seed) the test directly depends on

+By the same token, a test is not selected if the --exclude criteria includes any property of:

+    * the test itself
+    * a resource the test directly depends on

 In the future, we plan to make test selection syntax more intuitive.
+For now, here are several examples.

 ### Run schema tests only